bslezak/codetest-api/README.md

 		cd <project-dir>
 		composer install

-3. Edit the .env file, changing the line `DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/codetest-api` with proper mysql credentials and host
+3. Edit the .env file, at minimum editing the line `DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/codetest-api` defining proper mysql credentials and host

 4. Create the database, the schema, and import functions and stored procs: